NBER Coordinating Center on the Economics of AD/ADRD Prevention, Treatment, and Care

 Research Panel 2: The Economics of Medical Care for People with Alzheimer’s Disease

-Moderator: Julie Bynum
+Moderator: Julie Bynum, MD

 How Do Surrogates Make Treatment Decisions for Patients with Dementia?
 An Experimental Survey Study

-Lauren Nicholas, University of Colorado
+Lauren Nicholas, PhD, MPP, University of Colorado

 Impact of Institutional Special Needs Plans on Hospitalization Rates for Nursing Home Residents with Dementia

-Cyrus Kosar, Brown University
+Cyrus Kosar, PhD, Brown University

 Telemedicine: A Substitute or Complement for Home-Based Medical Care?
 The Experience of Medicare Enrollees with Alzheimer’s Disease and Related Dementias

-Amresh Hanchate, Wake Forest University
+Amresh Hanchate, PhD, Wake Forest University

 2:15 PM